Jerry-lqx/Noise-Cancellation-And-Speaker-Diarization/README.md

   * It will produce the MFCC of the signal and save the MFCC and melspectrogram as "mfcc.png" and "Mel-frequency spectrogram.png" in the result directory
   * The algorithm reconstructs the audio signal from MFCC
   * The audio signal will be saved as "two_person_speech_inverse_mfcc.wav" in the result directory

+For a complete demo:
+ * Perform noise cancellation first
+ * If you want to separate the speakers, perform speaker diarization
+ * Enjoy the magic of DSP